- Who we are

 What is trafficking?

 ‘Trafficking’ is the movement of a person from one place to another for the purposes of exploitation.
-Women may have been forced, coerced or deceived into coming, or may have come willingly but been deceived about the nature or conditions of work they would experience on their arrival.
+Women may have been forced, coerced or deceived about the nature or conditions of work they experienced.

 Contact the Poppy Project